giellalt/lang-sme/README.markdown

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Install proofing tools and [keyboards](https://github.com/giellalt/keyboard-sme) for the Northern Sami language by using the [Divvun Installer](http://divvun.no) (some languages are only available via the nightly channel).
+Install proofing tools and [keyboards](https://github.com/giellalt/keyboard-sme) for the North Sami language by using the [Divvun Installer](http://divvun.no) (some languages are only available via the nightly channel).

 Documentation